portugueslab/sashimi/README.md

 Now you are ready to go!

-## Starting the software from command line

-Open a new anaconda prompt and activate your environment like above.
-Then run:

-    sashimi

-Press __User guide__ to pop-up instructions that will drive you through the whole experiment preparation, acquisition and termination.

 ## Configuring sashimi

-You can ask sashimi for help:

-    sashimi --help

 Running `sashimi --debug` lets you start the software without any hardware connected to the machine.
 Sashimi includes the `sashimi-config` module that lets you interact with the hardware and software settings from command line.
-You can display the current configuration of the system by running:
+You can display the current configuration of the system. **You must run this command before launching sashimi for the first time**:

     sashimi-config show

+You can ask sashimi for help:

+    sashimi --help

 More information on its usage can be found by asking `sashimi-config` for help: